rootsdev/familysearch-reference-client/README.md

 * The project uses the [FamilySearch Javascript SDK](https://github.com/rootsdev/familysearch-javascript-sdk) and serves as an example of using the SDK to build a large-scale FamilySearch application.

+Demo
+====

+You can see a demo at [http://demo.werelate.org](http://demo.werelate.org).
+The demo accesses the _beta_ FamilySearch site, which contains and old copy of production FamilySearch data.
+Sign in with your production FamilySearch account, not a sandbox account.

 Getting started
 ===============